chesshacker/aws-ortizaggies-org/README.md

 # AWS Organization for OrtizAggies

 Starting from just a master payer account, run `add-account.sh` to create an org/admin account.
-Then create the things in ortizaggies-org.
+Then create the things in both ortizaggies-master and ortizaggies-org.
 Then run `init-account.sh` on both the master-payer and the org/admin account.
 Create a user, and add this user to the Everyone group and the Admin group.

 To generate an aws config file, run generate-aws-config using an Admin user.
-No need to assume any particular role first.

 To verify all aws profiles are good to go, first login with the `aws-login.sh` script and you MFA.
 Then try out all the profiles with vault and aws cli.